FRCR 2B Reporting Practice Exams - Online

 Each case has BACK, MENU and NEXT buttons to facilitate navigation through the exam.
 It is recommended that candidates set up a split-screen with the practice exam in one window and a word processing document in another window.

-While we have allowed a 4-hour window on Saturday afternoons and again on Sunday mornings for registrants to access each practice exam, candidates should try to restrict themselves to no more than 75 minutes to best simulate the actual Reporting exam.
-Note: only one device may access the exam per registered user account at any time
+While we have allowed a 3-hour window on Saturday afternoons and again on Sunday mornings for registrants to access each practice exam, candidates should try to restrict themselves to no more than 75 minutes to best simulate the actual Reporting exam.
+Only one device may access the exam per registered user account at any time

-Registrants will not submit their answers to Radiopaedia for marking.
-Instead, you will receive a model answer for each case, a scoring guide for each case and scored example answers provided by five real candidates each of whom went on to sit the FRCR part B written exams directly after providing these answers (see results summary at top of page).
+Registrants don't submit their answers to Radiopaedia for marking.
+Instead, they receive a model answer for each case, a scoring guide for each case and scored example answers provided by five real candidates each of whom went on to sit the FRCR part B written exams directly after providing these answers.
 It is our experience that the model answers, scoring guides and genuine candidate example answers provide an excellent mechanism for self-assessment and improvement.

-The answers for exams 2, 3 and 4 will be available directly after the Sunday morning session and will be accessible up until the next week's practice exam.
-After practice exam 4, the answers for all four practice exams (24 cases in total) will be accessible for viewing up until Saturday 18 April 2020.
+The case scoring templates and example answers for exams 2, 3 and 4 will be available immediately after the Sunday morning session and will be accessible up until the next week's practice exam.
+After practice exam 4, the answers for all four practice exams will be accessible for viewing up until 31 October 2021.
 After this date, the exams and cases will no longer be accessible.

 The cases used in these FRCR practice exams are (almost) the same as those featured in our RANZCR eFilm Practice Exams and so we would recommend only registering for one of the two and not both.